salcedoe/MtMdocs/docs/imageProcessing/ImageRegionProcessing.md

 [img-hist-bright-v-orig]: images/moon2-hist-brightened-v-original.png

-#### Challenge - Brighten up That Space
+??? question "Challenge - Brighten up That Space"

     === "Question"

         Using the same moon mask from the example above, how would you brighten just the space pixels and not moon pixels, as shown below?
 Recall that in the original image the space pixels all had a value of 0.
-Review the histogram.  can you guess what intensity value the space pixels should be set to?
+Review the histogram.
+Can you guess what intensity value the space pixels should be set to?

     === "Answer"

         ```matlab
         space_bright = moon2; % copy moon image
         space_bright(~moon_mask) = 100; % set all NON-MOON pixels (aka SPACE pixels) to 100

         % display the results
         subplot(1,2,1);
         imshow(space_bright) % show brightened space image

         subplot(1,2,2);
         imhist(space_bright) % show histogram
         xlim([-5 260]) % adjust X-
         ylim([0 7e3]) % and Y- limits of the histogram
         ```

         …As you can see from the code, we set the space pixel intensity values all to 100.
 Remember, "~" means LOGICAL NOT, which basically converts all **TRUE**s to **FALSE**s, and vice versa in the binary image.

     ![][img_background]{width=600px}

     [img_background]: images/moon2-hist-space-bright.png

----

 ## Size Measurements

 We can also use masks to make measurements.
 Recall, each pixel in an image represents the sampling of a location in space.
 Think tiny little boxes.
 As such, each pixel has a set width and length and, of course, an area.
-The length and width of each pixel is 1 and the area is also 1 (1x1 = 1 pixel$^2$).
+The length and width of each pixel is 1 and the area is also 1 (1×1 = 1 pixel$^2$).
 So measuring objects typically consists of counting pixels (and even fractions of pixels).

 For example, we can easily calculate the area of the moon mask by counting the number of pixels inside the mask.
-Since  *`moon_mask`*  is a logical array that contains only logical 1's and 0's, all you need to do add up all of the ones.
-MATLAB does this automatically for you when use the function **`sum`**:
+Since *`moon_mask`* is a logical array that contains only logical 1's and 0's, all you need to do is add up all of the ones.
+MATLAB does this automatically for you when you use the function **`sum`**:

 ```matlab linenums="1" title="Calculate the area of the mask"
 moon_area = sum(moon_mask(:)) % Add up all of the TRUES